TheThingsNetwork/lorawan-stack/doc/content/integrations/webhooks/cloud-integrations/ubidots/tts-setup/_index.md

 }
 ```

-but you need to adjust it according to the payload that your device is sending.
+You should adjust the decoded based on the payload that your device is sending.

 ## Creating a Webhook Integration